-Rebecca L. Walkowitz is Associate Professor and Director of Graduate Studies in the English Department and an affiliate faculty member in the Comparative Literature Program at Rutgers University.
-She is President of the Modernist Studies Association.
+Rebecca L. Walkowitz is Professor and Director of Graduate Studies in the English Department and an affiliate faculty member in the Comparative Literature Program at Rutgers University.
+She is Past President of the Modernist Studies Association.
 She writes and teaches courses about modernism, twentieth-century British and Anglophone fiction, the contemporary novel, translation, world literature, and transnational approaches to literary history.

 She is the author of Born Translated: The Contemporary Novel in an Age of World Literature, which was published by Columbia University Press in 2015.
 You can read interviews about the book here and here.